 As you move through this guide, look for details about common coursework, career opportunities, and ideas on how to pay for the degree without taking on significant debt.

-Completing a master's in real estate online program takes time, focus, and commitment, and students need to be certain of their preparedness before enrolling.
+Completing an online master's degree in real estate takes time, focus, and commitment, and students need to be certain of their preparedness before enrolling.
 The majority of degrees require between 33 and 48 hours and take most full-time students two to three years to complete.
 Those enrolled on a part-time basis may need three to four years.

 Throughout the curriculum, learners gain skills in foundational and advanced topics related to real estate finance, marketing, and home assessments.
 Some classes also focus on the differences in responsibilities of sales agents and brokers, providing concrete information for students still considering their options.